Almost everywhere you go, someone is always asking for a PSA birth certificate.

 3. Filipinos born abroad can also get a PSA birth certificate

-Even Filipinos who were born abroad can also get a copy of their birth certificates from the Philippine Statistics Authority (PSA), provided that a Report of Birth was filed by the parent/s at the Philippine Consulate in the child’s country of birth within 1 year from the date of birth.
+Even Filipinos who were born abroad can also get a copy of their birth certificates from the Philippine Statistics Authority (PSA), provided that a Report of Birth was filed by the parent/s at the Philippine Consulate in the child’s country of birth within one year from the date of birth.

 If you’re requesting a birth certificate owned by you or anyone born abroad, you will need to obtain the following information from DFA Manila’s Consular Records Division:

-- Reference number.
+- Reference number

-- Dispatch number.
+- Dispatch number

-- Dispatch date.
+- Dispatch date

-- Transmittal date.
+- Transmittal date

-But according to DFA’s own FAQ page, NSO birth certificates are still valid and accepted for Philippine passport applications.
+But according to DFA’s FAQ page, NSO birth certificates are still valid and accepted for Philippine passport applications.

 In other words, you don’t need to request a new PSA copy if you already have the older NSO copy, provided that the latter is still in good condition and doesn’t have tampered entries.

-Take note, however, that birth certificates are only required for new passport applications and other purposes listed here.
+However, birth certificates are only required for new passport applications and other purposes listed here.

 On the other hand, those who are applying for Philippine passport renewal don’t need to bring a PSA birth certificate.